+A finance lease is a lease that transfers substantially all the risks and rewards incidental to ownership of an asset.
 In the case of a finance lease, the lessor reports a receivable from the lessee under the line item 'Finance lease receivables'.
 The receivable is equal to the present value of the contractually agreed payments taking into account any residual value.
 Interest income on the receivable is reported in the statement of income in the line item 'Other similar income' under 'Net interest income'.

-In the case of operating leases, the leased asset is reported by the lessor in 'Property and equipment' or in 'Investment properties' and is depreciated in accordance with the principles applicable to the assets involved.
-Lease income is recognised on a straight-line basis over the lease term in the statement of income under the line item 'Rental income from investment properties & other operating leases'.
+In the case of operating leases, which are leases other than finance leases, the leased asset is reported by the lessor in 'Property and equipment' or in 'Investment properties' and is depreciated in accordance with the principles applicable to the assets involved.
+Lease income is recognised on a straight-line basis over the lease term in the statement of income under the line item 'Rental income from investment properties and other operating leases'.
+Operating leases mainly include the leasing of commercial real estate, automobiles and small trucks.